Philippine House Committee on Mindanao Affairs

 The Philippine House Committee on Mindanao Affairs, or House Mindanao Affairs Committee is a standing committee of the Philippine House of Representatives.

 Jurisdiction

 As prescribed by House Rules, the committee's jurisdiction is on Mindanao's development which includes the preparation of a comprehensive and integrated development plan for the said island group.

-Members, 18th Congress
+Members, 20th Congress

+As of June 30, 2025, all committee membership positions are vacant until the House convenes for its first regular session on July 28.